 Pvt.
 Clement Francis Martini

 Pvt.
 Clement F. Martini was born to Andrew P. Martini & Mary C. Miller-Martini in East Connersville, Indiana,

 Township, Hamilton County, Ohio.
 He attended Electrical High School and worked at Gibson Art Company as a

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
+At the fort, they were greeted by Gen. Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Field.
 He made sure that they had what they needed and that they received Thanksgiving Dinner before he went to have his own dinner.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.